Featured

 Suicide Options

-Want to split hairs, meaning do you want to chase the most miniscule of moves in a stock's price?
+Do you want to split hairs, meaning do you want to chase the most miniscule of moves in a stock's price?
 With the way options are structured on Pfizer you can.
 Look at this five day chart on Pfizer and look at this particular Call option series.

 Ten contracts at .23 would be $230.00 and a jump to .43 would make them worth $430.00.
 Trades like this up and down could theorically be done multiple times in a one week period of time.
-I note that 730 contracts traded in the last 25 minutesof today's trading which means that about 29 contracts traded per minute.That's good liquity.
+I note that 730 contracts traded in the last 25 minutes of today's trading which means that about 29 contracts traded per minute.That's good liquity.

 Let's check in tomorrow to see what has transpired.
 Once again these are suicide options because it is all to easy to get caught going the wrong way.
 Pfizer was down seven cents on the day.
+Now here we are six minutes into Wednesdays trading action.

 Comments